 Boxing is at the heart of our work with young people and provides several significant benefits that enable us to transform young lives.

-Boxing is crucial for gaining a young person’s confidence and breaking down barriers to honest communication.
-As people focus on the physical activity, such as hitting a punch bag, they relax, drop their guard and open up.
-We have learned that this is important for young men who face pressure in their community to ‘man up’ and be emotionally strong and silent.
+We use boxing to gain young people’s confidence and to break down barriers to honest communication with our staff.
+We have found that as young people focus on the physical activity, such as hitting a punch bag, they relax, drop their guard and open up.

 Every day we see how boxing can transform young lives.
 Our vision is for young people in deprived communities across the UK to be able to benefit from the power of boxing.